Report by Karla Ingleton Darocas (KarlaDarocas.com) (c) SpainLifestyle.com

-The six-minute short film tells the love story of Chronos and his unhappy love for a mortal woman named Dahlia.
-The story continues as Dahlia dances through surreal landscapes inspired by Dalí's paintings.
-The film was released in 2003 by The Walt Disney Company.
-Destino is unique in that production originally began in 1945, 58 years before its final completion.
+The six-minute short film told the love story of Chronos and his unhappy affection for a mortal woman named Dahlia.
+As Dahlia danced through surreal landscapes inspired by Dalí's paintings, the film, which was released by the Walt Disney Company in 2003, was distinguished by its unique production history, which originated in 1945, 58 years before its final completion.

-Destino was a screenplay by Disney Studio screenwriter John Hench and artist Salvador Dalí.
-It was worked on for eight months, from late 1945 to 1946.
-However, financial concerns caused Disney to abandon the production.
+Destino was based on a script written by Disney Studio screenwriter John Hench and artist Salvador Dalí.
+Work lasted eight months, from late 1945 to 1946, but financial concerns led Disney to abandon the production.

-In 1999, while working on Fantasia 2000, Walt Disney's nephew Roy E. Disney dug up the dormant project again and decided to bring it back to life.
-The short film was produced by Baker Bloodworth and directed by French animator Monfréy Dominique in his role as first-class director.
+In 1999, while he was involved in Fantasia 2000, Walt Disney's nephew Roy E. Disney resurrected the dormant project and decided to bring it back to life.
+Baker Bloodworth produced the short film, which was directed by French animator Monfréy Dominique in his role as first-class director.

-A team of about 25 animators deciphered Dalí and Hench's cryptic storyboards (with a little help from the diaries of Dalí's wife Gala Dalí and guidance from Hench himself) and completed the production of Destino.
-The end result is largely a traditional animated film that also includes Hench's original footage, but also features some computer animation.
+Some 25 animators deciphered Dalí and Hench's cryptic storyboards using the diaries of Dalí's wife Gala Dalí and guidance from Hench.
+The end result was predominantly a traditional animated film, incorporating Hench's original material and also including some computer animation.

-The 18 seconds of original footage that went into the finished product are the segment with the two turtles, original footage that references the Tin Soldier sequence in Fantasia 2000, and an idea from Dalí who saw baseball as a metaphor for life.
+The 18 seconds of original footage that made it into the finished product include the segment with the two turtles, which references the tin soldier sequence in Fantasia 2000, and an idea from Dalí, who saw baseball as a metaphor for life.

-Destino premiered on 2 June 2003 at the Annecy International Animated Film Festival in Annecy, France, and was very well received.
-It was awarded numerous prizes.
-In 2003 it was nominated for the Academy Award for Best Animated Short Film
+Destino made its debut on 2 June 2003 at the International Festival of Animated Film in Annecy, France, where it received much acclaim and numerous awards.
+In 2003, it received a nomination for the Academy Award for Best Animated Short Film.

 *******APPRECIATE ART & CULTURE * LOVE SPAIN